S-NA/purescript-web-extensions/README.md

 ## Getting documentation

-This library is currently not in a package set, so you need to build the docs yourself.
+This library is currently not on pursuit, so you need to build the docs yourself.
 First please see the [Building instructions](./README.md#Building-for-development) and build the library.
 Then you can generate the docs with with purescript compiler: